 Besides sharing the findings from her research and interviews, Brown re-enacts many of her exchanges with her audiences and interviewees, as well as her personal experiences and vulnerable moments.
 These help us to understand the often-unspoken vulnerabilities, insecurities and feelings that everyone has in one form or another.
 In the book, Brown also includes her complete definitions of many concepts like love, connection, shame, as well as resources, checklists and manifestoes.
 You can purchase the book here, or check out brenebrown.com for more resources and details!

-You may also enjoy our Dare to Lead summary to learn how to develop brave leadership and courageous cultures.
+You may also enjoy other summaries of Brene Brown’s books: Check out the Dare to Lead summary to learn how to develop brave leadership and courageous cultures, and the Atlas of the Heart summary to equip yourself with the emotional language to navigate a wide range of emotions.

 About the Author of Daring Greatly